LucasMayhew/all-versions-of-Fall-Guys-8-bit/README.md

 ### Slime mod
-For fall guys 8 bit v7.5
+For: fall guys 8 bit: v7.5

 By: lucasmayhew